Shin-Keisei 8900 series: History

 The sets were built by Nippon Sharyo in Aichi Prefecture, with the first set entering service on 26 September 1993.
 The second set entered service on 29 February 1996, and the third set entered service on 25 June 1996.

 In 2014, set 8911 was reduced to six cars and repainted in the new pink corporate colour scheme.

+Transfer to Keisei

+On 1 April 2025, all sets were transferred to Keisei following its acquisition of the Shin-Keisei Electric Railway.